syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Context-Menu.md

 # Context Menu

-The context menu is used to improve user action with grid using popup menu.
+The context menu is used to improve user action with the grid using popup menu.
 It can be shown by defining the `enable-context-menu` property of `context-menu-settings` as true.
 Context menu has option to add default items in the `context-menu-items` property of `context-menu-settings` and customized items in the `context-menu-items` property of `context-menu-settings`.

 ## Default context menu items